-What is a TV antenna preamplifier.
+What is a TV antenna preamplifier?

 The TV antenna preamplifier consist of two parts.
 The unit that installs near the antenna is the amplifier.
 The second part that installs indoors is called the power inserter or power supply.
 The indoor unit requires an electrical outlet.

 The function of the preamplifier is to boost the signal being delivered from the antenna.
 The additional boost will overcome the signal attenuation between the antenna and TV(s).
-Longer cables runs and signal splitter increase the attenuation.
+Longer cables runs and signal splitters increase the attenuation.
 The reason It's called a preamplifier is because the amplifier is located before the attenuation occurs.

 |LNA 200 mast mounted preamplifier

 What's the difference between a preamplifier and distribution amplifier?

 The only difference between a preamplifier and a distribution amplifier is the location of the amplifier.
 Preamplifiers are installed near the antenna.
 Distribution amplifier are installed indoors on the antenna side of the signal splitter or before a very long cable run..